charmoniumQ/execution-description/se4rs/main.md

 ```
 \normalsize

-With this complete, anyone should be able to execute the experiments which generate figures or claims in the paper if they are labeled by the author in this language.
+With this complete, anyone should be able to execute the experiments which generate figures or claims in the paper if they are labeled by the computational scientist in this language.

 <!--
 If one command generates data used by other commands, we can use an existing XML workflow vocabularies, such as wfdesc, to define a computational DAG.
 This is more rich than an English string describing the purpose.

-\tiny
+\small
 ```xml
 <process>
   <wfdesc:hasOutput>